Is Edinburgh safe to visit? A comprehensive safety guide

 Is Edinburgh public transportation safe?

 Public transport in Edinburgh is generally safe and reliable.
 However, you should always exercise caution, especially on a busy train, bus, or subway, as you would in any city.
-It's easy to mark yourself as a target to pickpockets if you flash your money and cards, so it's best to stay vigilant in crowds.

 Important emergency numbers in Edinburgh